Citation generator

 Free citation generator

-Paste a DOI or a paper title and get a ready-to-use citation in APA, MLA, Vancouver, and Chicago — plus BibTeX and RIS for your reference manager.
+Paste a DOI, a paper title, or a full RIS or BibTeX record and get a ready-to-use citation in APA, MLA, Vancouver, and Chicago — plus BibTeX and RIS for your reference manager.
+Have a reference in the wrong format?
+Paste the RIS or BibTeX and convert it to any style.
 Metadata comes from CrossRef and OpenAlex; the formatting is deterministic, not AI-guessed.
 Free, no signup, nothing stored.

 What this citation generator does

-Give it a DOI or a paper title and it returns a single, ready-to-paste reference in six forms: APA, MLA, Vancouver, and Chicago for your manuscript, plus BibTeX and RIS for your reference manager.
+Give it a DOI, a paper title, or a pasted RIS/BibTeX record and it returns a single, ready-to-paste reference in six forms: APA, MLA, Vancouver, and Chicago for your manuscript, plus BibTeX and RIS for your reference manager.
 You can copy any style in one click or download a .bib or .ris file.

 The part that matters: the formatting is deterministic.
 We pull the authoritative bibliographic record from CrossRef and OpenAlex — the same registries publishers and libraries use — and apply each style's rules to it directly.
 There is no language model paraphrasing the result, so the same DOI always produces the same citation, and the fields come from the registered metadata rather than a guess.